zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all Providers availables accessing the route described below.
+When logged in, the admin can access information about the catalog, it allows him to list your provider availables.

 route: *`GET "/api/v1/admin/catalog-providers"`*

-# Admin - Shop Catalog Provider Product
+# Admin Shop Catalog Provider Product

 When logged in, the admin can access information about the catalog, it allows him to list your provider products.